Micah Copeland Micah Copeland

 You finish a 10-hour wedding day, dump 4,000 RAW files onto a drive, then spend the next week sitting in front of Lightroom while another enquiry lands in your inbox.

-And the biggest problem isn’t usually the workload itself.
+And the biggest problem isn’t usually the workload itself, it’s this thought:

 “No one will care about the edit as much as I do.”